Villa | 3 bedrooms | sleeps 8

 12 Aug 2014

 I couldn't agree more with the previous review, just a shame that I t wasn't posted before I booked.
-We actually drove past the building as we couldn't believe it was the same place, please note ther… More
+We actually drove past the building as we couldn't believe it was the same place, p… More

 31 Jul 2014

 Shock was not the word to describe this villa, we were very shocked with the standard of Villa Abruzzo.On arrival at the villa I actually thought we had come to the wrong place, as you will see with m… More

 Sadly this review is malicious and fabricated.
 We take a damage deposit from guests and return this immediately after the holiday.
 We have never had to retain a damage deposit as our guests are courteous and respectful of our beautiful property.
 Sadly these guests had a total lack of respect for us, our house, and our caretakers despite going the extra mile to offer reduced rates and lots of help along the way.
 These guests damaged electrics, smeared oil on bedding, caused an explosion in the fridge, drizzled oil all over our hobs, and down the front of the oven and left rotting foodstuffs and burnt food on every surface you can imagine.
 Food was stuffed down the plug hole totally blocking the waste systems.
 They left their rubbish scattered around the house.
 I suppose all owners will experience guests from hell at some point but this is not an experience I would like in the future.
 Damage caused amounted to 3 times the cost of the damage deposit which was not returned on this occasion and guests refused to contribute towards putting things right.
 The review is irresponsible and it by no means accurate.